CEOs take familiar, frustrating path to Washington on budget woes

 They concede it will be tough to achieve in the deeply divided and gridlocked Congress.

-“There’s plenty of different plans; what we haven’t done is land on one that everybody buys into,” said Bob Moritz, chairman of PricewaterhouseCoopers LLP PWC.UL.
+“There’s plenty of different plans; what we haven’t done is land on one that everybody buys into,” said Bob Moritz, chairman of PricewaterhouseCoopers LLP.

-Honeywell’s Cote, Tenneco Inc (TEN.N) CEO Gregg Sherrill and Paul Stebbins, executive chairman of World Fuel Services Corp (INT.N), plan to take an even bigger group of chief executives to Washington in October.
+Honeywell’s Cote, Tenneco Inc CEO Gregg Sherrill and Paul Stebbins, executive chairman of World Fuel Services Corp, plan to take an even bigger group of chief executives to Washington in October.

 “It’s not for us to articulate precisely what the negotiated settlement should look like,” Stebbins said.
 “But we’re telling them that the dysfunction is doing deep damage to the country and to the world’s perception of us.”